LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 **Everyone needs to read this section!**

 !!! tip "Archive Your Information"
-    For many of the steps on this page, you will need your username, email address, password, and in some cases, special parameters for Apple and GitHub.
+    For many of the steps on this page, you will need username, email address,  and password for Apple and GitHub.
+And you will require six <code>Secrets</code>.

     * Record these in a safe place where you can find them
     * A digital copy is best for copying and pasting in different locations